REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 ## Cross-platform sanity check (macOS + Windows 11)

-I focused the deep dive on Linux, but I also ran the same workloads on the spawn-only platforms (macOS/Windows).
+I focused the deep dive on Linux, but I also ran the same workloads on the spawn‑default platforms (macOS/Windows).
 Linux is included below as a reference point.

 ### Scenario 2 (shared set + lock, 8 workers, 5s)